NLESC-JCER/cpp2wasm/README.md

 * as a Python application via pybind11, Flask and Celery
 * in the web browser using web assembly and JavaScript

+We assume the operating system is Linux (We used Linux while writing this guide).

 The [Newton-Raphson root finding algorithm](https://en.wikipedia.org/wiki/Newton%27s_method) will be the use case.

 The interface would like